intuition-dev/INTUITION2/README.md

 _meta_ includes a sample admin app and 'mini Web IDE' that you can use as a starter for your own admin app.
 This is in the /exMeta folder.

 While you can run _meta_ on a local development machine, the build server is designed to run in the cloud.
 It is a 'mini-Jenkins', specialized for nbake and rapid development in the cloud.
-It is hosted in a Docker instance, see  http://hub.docker.com/r/nbake/meta.

 When using _meta_ in the cloud, code is kept on the build server.
 Developers do not need to maintain and sync copies of code or content.